Cusper: Characteristics

-This population is sometimes referred to as Generation Jones, and less commonly as Tweeners, Baby X's by Smit and Boomerex by Trompenaars and Woolliams.
-These cuspers were not as financially successful as older Baby Boomers.
-They experienced a recession like many Generation Xers but had a much more difficult time finding jobs than Generation X did.
-While they learned to be IT-savvy, they did not have computers until after high school but were some of the first to purchase them for their homes.
-They were among some of the first to take an interest in video games.
-They get along well with Baby Boomers, but share different values.
-While they are comfortable in office environments, they are more relaxed at home.
-They are less interested in advancing their careers than Baby Boomers and more interested in quality of life.
+The Baby boomer/Generation X cuspers are sometimes referred to as Generation Jones, and less commonly as Tweeners, Baby X's by Smit, and Boomerex by Trompenaars and Woolliams.
+They were not as financially successful as the Baby Boomers.
+They faced a recession, like many Generation Xers, but found it more difficult to find employment.
+They are tech-savvy; however they didn't have computers through schooling years, and most were the first to purchase one for their homes.
+They took interest in video games.
+They get along well with Boomers, but share different values.
+While being comfortable in office environments, they feel more relaxed at home.
+They are less interested in advancing their careers and more interested in quality of life.